From Basic Kids' Art Supplies to a Rainbow Christmas Garland

 Thoughtfully Mixing Colors to get a VIVID Rainbow Look

-I colored a few pieces of card stock for each color in my garland.
-For my purple chains I used 2 pieces of paper since it was at the thinnest, highest part of my tree.
-For the blue part of my garland, I had to use about 12 pieces of paper since it was at the thickest part of my Christmas tree.
-I had to keep going back to make more for the blue part!
+I colored a few pieces of card stock for each color in my garland and cut them into about 8 strips.
+For my purple chains I used 2 pieces of card stock since it was at the thinnest, highest part of my tree.
+For the blue part of my garland, I ended up using about 12 pieces of paper since it was at the thickest part of my Christmas tree.

-For each part of the garland, I made sure to use VERY FEW colors.
+For each part of the garland, I made sure to use VERY FEW, closely related colors.
 This is how to make sure that you get that yummy, vibrant rainbow effect.

 On the yellow green chain for example, I use the following: